 When moving into an apartment, we recommend that residents fill out a written checklist with their landlord that details any issues with the dwelling; otherwise, the landlord can hold you responsible for the repairs.
 Now that you are ready to move out, your goal is to return the apartment to the condition as it was when you moved in so you can get your entire security deposit back!
-Here are some do’s and don’ts that will help:
+Here are some do’s and don’ts when moving out:

-Do clean, clean, clean: Thoroughly cleaning means giving it deep attention; scrub floors, sinks and showers, wipe down blinds and woodwork, and the insides of cabinets and drawers.
+Thoroughly cleaning means giving it deep attention; scrub floors, sinks, and showers, wipe down blinds and woodwork, and the insides of cabinets and drawers.
 Doing a little at a time in the weeks leading up to moving can make it easier.
 Of course, you can hire someone to handle it for you instead.

 If you have followed our moving tips above, you have left your apartment in great shape and should expect a check from the property owner within 21 calendar days after moving.
 The landlord should refund your full security deposit, less any unpaid balances or charges for damages other than normal wear and tear.